 I have been experimenting recently with a chocolate fudge cake recipe that my sister gave me years ago.
 I love the chocolate cake recipe that appears in many of my cake books but it does take a while to make and creates loads of washing up to do afterwards!
 The Chocolate mud cake recipe on this blog is also very popular with my family but it is a little on the heavy side and I’ve found isn’t ideal when I want to carve a cake!
-So I was looking for the ultimate, fast but tasty, not too heavy but very chocolately cake and I’ve found this old recipe seems to fit the bill perfectly.
+So I was looking for the ultimate, fast but tasty, not too heavy but very chocolatey cake and I’ve found this old recipe seems to fit the bill perfectly.

 Regards shelf life, I’ve not managed to keep this delicious cake for more than 5 days, it simply just gets eaten too quickly!!
-Jane, my workshop co-ordinator has also baked this recipe a few times and tells me she’s kept one for at least a week and it was still just as tasty as when it was first baked!
+Jane, my class coordinator has also baked this recipe a few times and tells me she’s kept one for at least a week and it was still just as tasty as when it was first baked!
 This is easy to make and is perfect for covering in sugarpaste.

 Delicious chocolate fudge cake recipe: